Taking legal action for housing discrimination

 - there’s a long gap between the different incidents - if they’re far apart, they might not be one continuing act

-If you’re not sure of the date, it’s usually best to use the earliest date.
+It’s best to use the earliest date so you can include as many incidents as possible.
 If you use a later date for the deadline, the court could decide that the later incident wasn’t discrimination or that the acts aren’t linked and you wouldn’t have time to make a new claim.